ptupitsyn/ptupitsyn.github.io/_posts/2022-11-17-Ignite-Anywhere-With-Net-Native-Aot.md

 The example is simplistic, of course - in a real-world scenario we would have to deal with complex data types, shared memory, resource lifetimes, and so on.

 However, by reusing Ignite.NET client, we avoid dealing with a much higher complexity of communicating with a cluster of multiple nodes with failover, partition awareness, cluster discovery, async network request handling, multiplexing, and much more.

+I find AOT really exciting, along with the overall focus on performance in recent .NET releases.